ch728/cucurbit-usda/manuscript.md

 homogeneity through many variants in the initial population being lost and the low-frequency alleles post-bottleneck having a greater probability of becoming lost.

-It is commonplace for breeders in many crops to breed within market-classes, that is, make crosses between cultivars that are destined for similar culinary uses.
-Leveraging elite varieties as parents is foundational in creating superior cultivars; however, a delicate balance must be achieved between maintaining elite level genetics and genetic diversity.
-With more breeding programs beginning to adopt genomic selection/prediction, the rate of genetic gain has increased by virtue of a reduced time interval between selections.
-The introduction of diversity into elite germplasm pools is critical for long term gain as the diversity of the breeding populations become exhausted after many generations of selection.
-Genomic selection ultimately allows for faster integration of diverse breeding material into elite germplasm while continueing to purge deleterious alleles found in said diversity.
-Although challenging, inter-specific crosses have been leveraged in squash to transfer major disease resistance loci to great effect; however, potentially powerful quantitave loci lag behind in cross species integration.
-A potential key in successful integration is correct evaluation of genetic relationship as the accessibility of advantagious diversity may rely on the genetic proximity of parental lines.